 We're desperately seeking two people with nothing better to do this Saturday than play Diplomacy.
 We're currently stuck on five and are in danger of cancelling a second straight game.
 In more than 5 1/2 years of Windy City Weasels Diplomacy, that's never happened.
 Help us break our mini-slump by signing up for this game, which is set to start at 11 a.m. at John Gramila's home in Logan Square.

 Who's ready to play some Diplomacy?
 Take a look at these game openings, consult your schedules, check with your loved ones, and then sign up by commenting below, emailing me, or responding to the Meetup event.
 Hope to see you at a game soon!

 The club welcomed new recruit Dragon Graygol into the fold in the traditional Weasel fashion last night at Ballydolye Irish Pub in Downers Grove -- with multiple stabs to the back.

-The game ended after the Fall 1908 turn with the following center counts:
+Peter Lokken (what's new?) topped Game No. 139 with a 14-center Turkey.
+The game ended by time limit after the Fall 1908 turn in the following center counts: